LWHYC/OneShot_WeaklySeg/weights/readme.md

-The model will be saved here.
+The models will be saved here.